Our Mission Statement: "Promoting Southern Gospel Music & Christian Unity"

 Faye, Jack, Sissy Sammons in the passing of Tom Sammons.
 Those 4 were the group that performed at the fist Concert we we put on.
 Tom told me a couple times, "when I die, I want to go singing the praises of Jesus."

-All members of the Armed Forces serving around the world as they continue to keep our country free.
+All members of the Armed Forces and first responders serving around this country and around the world as they continue to keep our country free and safe.

 © 2007-2019 Lakeshore Southern Gospel Concert News